-Most community aquariums contain what are commonly known as “black water” fish.
+Many aquariums contain what are commonly known as “black water” fish.

-The water of their natural environment is a deep brown color that’s created by the tannin and compounds leached from the trees growing along the river and the leaves and debris that fall to the bottom.
+The water of their natural environment is a deep brown color created by the tannin and compounds leached from the trees growing along the river and the leaves and debris that fall to the bottom.

-Some aquarists insist that these leaves are an absolute necessity for breeding bettas or Angelfish and even that they can even bring fish back from the brink of death.
+Some aquarists insist that these leaves are an absolute necessity for breeding bettas or Angelfish.
+What’s more, it’s said they can even bring fish back from the brink of death.

-Adding a few dried Cattapa leaves work to enrich the fish tank’s chemical parameters all around, softening the water and naturally bringing the pH down.
+Adding a few dried Cattapa leaves works to enrich the fish tank’s chemical parameters all around, softening the water and naturally bringing the pH down.

 But the benefits must be balanced with the side effect of not having crystal-clear water.
-The perfect balance is of course entirely up to the individual aquarium keeper.
+The perfect balance is, of course, entirely up to the individual aquarium keeper.

 The best advice with this method is probably just to add one leaf a day until you’re happy with the water clarity (or lack thereof).
-More leaves will need to be added with future water changes and it’s best to vacuum up old leaves once they begin to deteriorate.
+More leaves will need to be added with future water changes, and it’s best to vacuum up old leaves once they begin to deteriorate.

 If the water is still too alkaline, combine this with another method.

-Dried indian Almond leaves are affordable and readily available:
+Dried Indian Almond leaves are affordable and readily available:

 Raising Aquarium pH

-If you’re one of those lucky few with perfectly soft, slightly alkaline water, raising the pH is very simple and the ingredients are probably already in your kitchen!
+If you’re one of those lucky few with perfectly soft, slightly alkaline water, raising the pH is very simple, and the ingredients are probably already in your kitchen!

-Simply add 1 tsp of baking soda per 5 gallons gradually over the course of a week or two and with each water change.
+Add 1 tsp of baking soda per 5 gallons gradually over the course of a week or two and with each water change.

 African Cichlids require a high pH and love hard water: one of the many reasons that cichlid tanks are usually filled with limestone décor.

-Good luck in your journey to achieve the perfect aquarium; full of happy, healthy and long-lived fish!
+Good luck in your journey to achieve the perfect aquarium, full of happy, healthy, and long-lived fish!